Get Started Free

 • Limited language support

-10. Google Live Transcribe: Best Free Accessibility App
+10. Google Live Transcribe: Best For Android

-Google built this app with Gallaudet University, the leading deaf and hard-of-hearing institution in the U.S.
+Google built this app with Gallaudet University, the leading deaf and hard-of-hearing institution in the U.S. It has 70+ languages and dialects and is easy to use.

 Place your phone between the speakers, and words appear on the screen instantly.